aaron-kristopher/east-edge-reservation-system/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-Welcome to the East K' Edge Barbershop Reservation System, a web-based application designed to simplify the scheduling process for barbershop appointments.
+Welcome to the **East K' Edge Barbershop Reservation System**, a web-based application designed to simplify the scheduling process for barbershop appointments.
 This system provides an efficient, user-friendly platform for both customers and barbers, ensuring seamless reservations, notifications, and time management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>